Carreau/phd-dissertation/parts/roleofactin.rst

 :cite:`Feric2013`, where it is found that an actin network is present to balance the gravitational force.

-In drosophila, nurses cell need to expel their content in oocyte.
-It has been observed in :cite:`Huelsmann2013` that during this phase, nurse's cells nucleus is push away from the dumping canal by single actin filaments polymerising from the membrane and forming a soft and sparse actin network.
+In drosophila, nurses cell need to expel their content into oocytes.
+It has been observed :cite:`Huelsmann2013` that during this phase, the nurse's cells nucleus is pushed away from the dumping canal by single actin filaments polymerising from the membrane and forming a soft and sparse actin network.

-There are than a few studies that show the importance of sparse actin network inside cells, but theses networks are not extensively studied.
+There are more than theses few studies that show the importance of sparse actin network inside cells, but theses networks are not extensively studied.
 Especially the transition from the thin and dense actin cortex near the membrane to the softer and sparser actin inside the cytosol.